FooDeas/raspberrypi-ua-netinst/README.md

 ### Features

-- completely unattended, you only need a working internet connection through the ethernet port or use the onboard wireless LAN (supported on model 3B)
+- completely unattended, you only need a working internet connection through the ethernet port or use the onboard wireless LAN (supported on model 3B and 0W)
 - DHCP and static IP configuration (DHCP is the default)
 - always installs the latest version of Raspbian
 - configurable default settings